Difficulty

 Assemble your rod or valance according to the manufacturer’s instructions and hang or slide your new draperies into place.
 Depending on your kit, screw anchors may not be included.
 Order an assorted set along with your drapery accessories.
 Learning how to install blinds and drapery panels is always easier when you have the required materials up front.

-Once you understand how to install blinds in your home, shop our selection for all your curtain hardware, tools and materials.
+Once you understand how to hang blinds in your home, shop our selection for all your curtain hardware, tools and materials.
 The Home Depot delivers online orders when and where you need them.